davidrokov

 Togo?
 No one seems to know for sure but the thought is the name is a riff on ‘Toga’ which was an ancient Roman draped garment.
 And the shape?
 Ducaroy himself says, it came from examining a rolled up tube of toothpaste on the shelf in his bathroom that was starting to fold in on itself (it does that when you squeeze it in the middle Michel…) One has to say this wouldn’t normally be a source of inspiration, but for Ducaroy it was his very own bathroom Eureka moment and within months the design was prototyped and ready to go.

 The challenge for most designers would have been in creating the structure-less frame but Ducaroy and Ligne Roset had a head start with this having already proved the concept in 1968 for a sofa called the Adria.
 This was the first ever self-supporting sofa created solely from foam and despite having a more linear look it incorporated many of the basic design principles of Togo.
 However, as Togo had a curvier profile it’s foam core required it to be slung wide and low or it wouldn’t have the structural integrity to stand up to its task - any higher and you could find yourself tumbling out the back if you approached it with childlike gusto.
 So it hunkers down and glowers at you from the corner like it has eyes set deep under its heavy lidded crumples.

-That said, the curves and contours create a quirky and appealing aesthetic that immediately sets it apart from its contemporary’s.
+Flexibility Looks are one thing, however, practicality is another; but even here Togo excels.
 Perhaps the biggest advantage it has over any other high end piece of furniture in its class, is its flexibility and it’s almost unreal weightlessness.
 Normally in quality furniture production heft is everything but in Togo Ducaroy created a master class in soft engineering and strategic salesmanship.
 You see at just under 15kg for the 3 seater, and at around 170cm in width, a single person can not only pick it up by themselves but they can also stand it on its end to manoeuvre it through any doorway – so for most buyers there are fewer of the basic logistical problems of transportation and installation; and therefore less of a barrier to sales.
 This is particularly relevant when you understand that the 3 seater is one of the largest sectional pieces of Togo’s modular system.
 You can therefore buy different size sections and move them around to suit your space; from ‘L’ shaped to oblong, square or bracket the choice is yours, and always knowing that you will able to move your sofa in and out of your home (and new home) and between rooms with ease.
 It’s genius.

 However, style never goes out of fashion and whilst appetite for Togo does wax and wane over the years a good 2nd hand set can still command a high price as each generation discovers it anew.